$0 China → UK Global Talent Guide — Quick-Start Checklist

 Global Talent Visa to ILR for Chinese Nationals: Settlement, Article 9, and the Citizenship Decision

 This is not an abstract legal question.
-It affects your ability to own property in China, maintain your Hukou, visit family without a visa, and access services in the country where you grew up.
-The Global Talent visa is uniquely suited to the ILR-only strategy because it offers the fastest settlement timeline of any UK work visa — but only if you plan for it from the start.
+It can affect property management in China, your Hukou, visits to family, and access to services in the country where you grew up.
+The Global Talent visa is uniquely suited to the ILR-only strategy because it offers one of the fastest settlement timelines for a UK work route — but only if you plan for it from the start.

 The ILR Timeline: 3 Years vs. 5 Years